10Kft/10kft-api/sections/zapier-integration.md

 * **Find Assignable by Name** Finds an existing assignable by name.
 * **Find Project by Name** Finds an existing project by name.

+## More details about the 10,000ft API

+Zapier is a convenient and powerful way to consume the 10,000ft API.
+The triggers, actions and searches allow you to access commonly used API functionality without having to develop custom API integrations or write software code.
+For more details, ee [10,000ft API documentation](../README.md).